-Since March of this year, many countries have imposed a lockdown and as a result many schools have closed their businesses, have put a temporary hold on all classes and a vast numbers of tech-shy teachers are have had to learn very quickly how to teach remotely.
+Since March of this year, many countries have imposed a lockdown, and as a result, many schools have closed their businesses, have put a temporary hold on all classes, and a vast number of tech-shy teachers have had to learn very quickly how to teach remotely.

-EFL and ESL teachers found themselves delivering lessons using virtual classrooms, giving their ELLs (English Language Learners) material for self-study and limiting their teacher contact time to a lot less hours.
-All of these are new modes of teaching for many EFL/ESL teachers and many have found themselves having to adopt to them quickly.
-Words like Zoom, break rooms became household terms and this difficult relationship between the English Language Teacher (ELT) with technology seemed to have found a compromise.
+EFL and ESL teachers found themselves delivering lessons using virtual classrooms, giving their ELLs (English Language Learners) material for self-study and limiting their teacher contact time to a lot fewer hours.
+All of these are new modes of teaching for many EFL/ESL teachers, and many have found themselves having to adapt to them quickly.
+Words like Zoom break rooms became household terms, and this challenging relationship between the English Language Teacher (ELT) with technology seemed to have found a compromise.

-The internet has been around since the start of the 90’s and many ELTs have been hesitant in incorporating digital ways of teaching.
+The internet has been around since the start of the ’90s, and many ELTs have been hesitant in incorporating digital ways of teaching.
 Some felt that they were not given proper training in the use of technology.
-They have been resistant to the digital wave which affected, revolutionised, and helped all of us in all sectors of life.
-Some teachers felt that with technology, human interaction and the personalised attention given to ELLS are being lost.
+As a result, they have been resistant to the digital wave, which affected, revolutionised, and helped all of us in all sectors of life.
+Some teachers felt that human interaction and the personalised attention given to ELLS are being lost with technology.
 There is also the fear that teachers will lose their basic skills and that artificial intelligence could make teachers redundant.

 However, as it is in all walks of life, surprises happen and with COVID 19 came the high demand for Online English teachers.

 With the lockdown in many countries and the downturn in travel abroad, the EFL and ESL market saw a global increase in the demand for online English teachers.
 Teaching English online could be the solution for many English teachers who find themselves struggling to make ends meet.